libhal/SJSU-Dev2/documentation/contributing/level_guide/L0_platform.md

 ### malloc & new

-Following Linker script part 2 for heap should handle this for you.
+Instructions for LinkerScript part 2 for heap should handle this for you, so no needed work on your side.

 ## Millisecond Timer: